Workers Comp Insurance for Salespersons

 Risks Faced by Salespersons

-Repetitive motion injuries are another common risk faced by salespersons.
-The constant use of keyboards, tablets, or other electronic devices can lead to conditions like carpal tunnel syndrome or tendonitis.
-These injuries can be debilitating and require medical attention and time off work to recover.
+Salesman are also at risk for repetitive use injuries.
+Repeated use of keyboards, tablets or other electronic devices can result in conditions such as carpal tunnel syndrome or tendonitis.
+Such injuries may be disabling; medical treatment and time off work may be necessary for recovery.

 Coverage Details